-Based on the examinations carried out in the surveillance and control programme for VHS and IHN at the National Veterinary Institute in 2009, no confirmed or suspected cases of IHNV were registered within the approved zone.
-VHSV was detected at one site in 2009.
-This site was located outside of, but very close to the control zone established after the VHS outbreaks in Storfjorden in 2007 and 2008 and the detection resulted in an immediate amendment of the control zone.
+Based on the examinations carried out in the surveillance and control programme for VHS and IHN at the Norwegian Veterinary Institute in 2010, no confirmed or suspected cases of VHSV or IHNV were registered within the approved zone.
 Prior to the 2007 VHS outbreak, none of the involved sites had tested positive in the surveillance programme.
-An evaluation of the surveillance programme started in 2009 and will be completed in 2010.
+The surveillance programme was evaluated in 2010 and the programme will be amended in 2011.
+For more information on the evaluation of the programme: